sepal-contrib/fcdm/doc/en.rst

 .. note::

-    As suggested in the article, the FCDM analysis perform better with time period smaller or equal to a year.
-Some changes could be missed if you use longer **analysis** period.
-As an example the following parameter are fitting:
+    As suggested in the article, the FCDM analysis performs better with time periods smaller or equal to a year.
+Longer periods tend to accumulate noise.
+As an example the following parameters are fitting:
     -   reference period: :code:`2019-01-01 2019-12-31`
     -   analysis period: :code:`2020-01-01 2020-12-31`